JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 This is why even if guesstimates future Total AVs (and therefore future guesstimated tax rates) were accurate, they are not necessary.
 And worse, future guesstimated tax rates can be set to almost anything by just "guessing" future Total AVs.
-School districts and other taxing districts should be prohibited from stating their often engineered, guesstimated future tax rates on their tax measure resolutions.
+School districts and other taxing districts should be prohibited from stating their guesstimated future tax rates on their tax measure resolutions.
 That practice misleads voters.
 School districts, of all institutions, should teach and practice proper logic and mathematics, accurate financial analysis, and ethical behavior.